It's Time For Bigger Goals

 • After your move-in is complete, visit the Orientation tent for your goodies for the week!

-• Lunch will be provided to all students and families on move-in day in Hogan Dining Center, free of charge.
+• Lunch will be provided to all students and families on Move-In Day.

 Make sure to have the Orientation Schedule downloaded on your device in preparation for move-in!
 This schedule includes more detailed information about our move-in process, a schedule of events, campus resources, a to-do list before classes start, and more.

-Join your fellow freshmen on these weekend trips to discover cultural, entertainment and recreational attractions in the Pittsburgh region.
+Join your fellow first year students on these weekend trips to discover cultural, entertainment and recreational attractions in the Pittsburgh region.
 The fun includes:

 • Pittsburgh Pirates games